-Table XI and XII we can observe an increase in performance across all CNNs, but our approach significantly outperforms the state-of-the-art CNNs.
+From Table XI and XII it can be seen that, as we fine tune the CNNs on images for a specific match, we can observe an increase in performance.
+Comparing Table X with Table XI and XII we can observe an increase in performance across all CNNs, but our approach significantly outperforms the state-of-the-art CNNs.
 One possible reason for this is that although the training dataset consists of only 100 images per class (Player with/without the ball), we can create more than 75,000 Triplet pairs and train the Triplet CNN to learn fine-grained features by increasing the inter-class variance and decreasing the intra-class variance.
-Furthermore, this finding is consistent with the works reported by the authors of [48] - [51], wherein Triplet networks are able to outperform regular CNNs in the presence of very limited data.
+Furthermore, this finding is consistent with the works reported by the authors of [49] - [52], wherein Triplet networks are able to outperform regular CNNs in the presence of very limited data.